Matplotlib / Seaborn Notebook

 plt.show()

-center=True on rolling mean centers the window so the smoothed line doesn't lag behind the actual values.
+center=True on the rolling mean centers the window, so the smoothed line does not lag behind the real values.

 Vertical Bar (Seaborn)